Generic Name: atezolizumab (Intravenous route)

 Uses For Tecentriq

 Atezolizumab injection is used to treat urothelial carcinoma (a type of bladder cancer) that has spread throughout the body (metastatic) or cannot be removed by surgery (advanced).
-This medicine is given to patients who have received other cancer medicines (eg, platinum) but did not work well, or given to patients who cannot receive cancer medicines containing cisplatin.
+This medicine is given to patients who have received other cancer medicines (eg, platinum) that did not work well or given to patients who cannot receive cancer medicines containing cisplatin.

 Atezolizumab injection is also used to treat metastatic non-small cell lung cancer in patients who have received cancer medicines containing platinum that did not work well.